Eva Erben: Deportation to the Theresienstadt Ghetto

 At the age of eleven, Eva Erben was deported with her family to Theresienstadt at the end of 1941 and then to Auschwitz in 1944.
 The deportation notice for forced resettlement was delivered just one day prior.
 Eva could only pack her doll Hanna, some colored pencils, and her diary.
 She had to wear multiple layers of underwear, stockings, and jackets.

 During the march from Bauschowitz station to the Theresienstadt Ghetto, the eleven-year-old Eva suddenly realized:

 We children realized that our parents were no longer the strong personalities who organized our lives.
 All of a sudden, we were grown up. [...]
 No one could help us anymore.
 From now on, we would have to take care of ourselves to make things easier for our parents.

 In 1942, as a twelve-year-old, Eva Erben performed in 55 performances of the children's opera Brundibár in the Theresienstadt Ghetto.
 Of the Theresienstadt children's theater ensemble, only four children survived; the rest were murdered in Auschwitz.
 The children's opera gave her the courage to believe that "good will triumph, evil cannot last forever".
 At 13, she was subjected to forced labor, tasked with tending vegetable beds in the fortress trenches.

-Despite the ghetto conditions, Eva Erben later recalled this time with many beautiful memories of music, theater, literature, and art, which served as valuable life lessons.
+Despite the ghetto conditions, Eva Erben later recalled this time with many memories of music, theater, literature, and art, which served as valuable life lessons.
 The rich cultural life helped her endure the horrific times and harsh conditions (lack of medicine, food, etc.).
 Older generations did not perceive it this way.
 For many prisoners, especially children, youths under 18, the elderly, and the sick, the Theresienstadt Ghetto meant certain death in Auschwitz.